Fmstrat/plex-ssl/README.md

 Unfortunately, CentOS does not have a preconfigured nginx with lua available, even in EPEL.
 To overcome this, we will use the openresty packages from http://openresty.org/.
 As a note, nginx could be installed on a seperate machine, and is not required to be on the same machine as PMS.

-For the sake of this guide, the following settings are used:
-- Internal PMS hostname: *pms-vm*
-- Internal PMS IP: *192.168.3.207*
-- External hostname: *my.externalhost.com*
-- External port: *33443*

 Setup your firewall
 --------------